fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 Highs/overheads are moves that must be blocked standing.
 Most jumping attacks and all Hard Attacks (`MP + MK`) hit high/overhead.

+FEXL runs at 60 frames per second, so 1 frame is a 60th of a second.
+2 frames would be 1/30th etc.

 Startup means how long it takes for the move to actually hit.

+Active means how long the move will actually hit for before recovering.
+The more active frames the better as a rule.

 S.blo stands for standing block.
 In this case, it shows the difference in time between you recovering from your attack and the opponent recovering from blocking your attack.
 If it's 0, you both recover and can act at the same time.
 If it's -1 or lower, the opponent recovers faster and can act before you.
 If it's 1 or higher, you recover faster and can act before the opponent.